 Cops Opposed It…But This 2A Protection Passed Anyway

-This video from Guns & Gadgets News details Wyoming's passage of Senate File 101, a significant expansion of its Second Amendment Protection Act.
-The law aims to prevent state and local officials from enforcing federal gun control laws deemed unconstitutional, despite opposition from law enforcement groups.
-It introduces penalties for non-compliance and includes specific exceptions for interstate crimes and federal assistance in enforcing state laws, reflecting a growing national trend of states pushing back against federal gun regulations.
+This video, hosted by an expert on the Second Amendment from Guns & Gadgets, details Wyoming's passage of Senate File 101, an expansion of its Second Amendment Protection Act.
+The law aims to prevent state and local officials from enforcing federal gun control measures deemed unconstitutional, despite opposition from law enforcement groups.
+It establishes penalties for non-compliance and is part of a broader national trend of states pushing back against federal gun regulations.

 Quick Summary

-Wyoming's Senate File 101 expands the state's Second Amendment Protection Act, prohibiting state and local officials from enforcing federal gun control laws deemed unconstitutional.
-This 'anti-commandeering' approach includes penalties for non-compliance and specific exceptions for interstate crimes, despite opposition from law enforcement groups.
+Wyoming's Senate File 101 expands the Second Amendment Protection Act, preventing state and local officials from enforcing federal gun control laws deemed unconstitutional.
+This action, supported by the anti-commandeering doctrine, is part of a national trend of states resisting federal mandates, despite opposition from some law enforcement groups concerned about inter-agency cooperation.

 Chapters